Georgina90-x/Luxury-Shoes/README.md

 ### Libraries & Packages
 - [JQuery](https://www.jquery.com) used for user interaction on the site.
-- [Font Awesome](https://fontawesome.com/) used to add GitHub icon to the footer and modal and search icon to the search button.
+- [Font Awesome](https://fontawesome.com/) used for icons across the site such as 'account', 'shopping bag', 'search bar' etc.
 - [Django Allauth](https://docs.allauth.org/en/latest/) used for user authentication and user form templating.
 - [Django Countries](https://pypi.org/project/django-countries/) used to render a dropdown with a countries list for the checkout form and address details in profile.
 - [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to render forms in a consistent style.